Ways to Save for Your Disney Vacation

 - Eat out less.
 Face it, cooking every night can be tiring and a drag, and that leads to eating out, which is much more expensive.
 So find a way to avoid this.
 Think up something you can make in the crockpot one night a week instead of getting takeout.
 Or turn cooking into a fun project once a week — for instance, make a pizza with the kids instead of ordering one.

 - Use grocery store coupons.
 Particularly if you live in an area like Southern California, where the major supermarkets will double the value of manufacturer’s coupons, you can’t afford NOT to clip coupons out of the Sunday paper or print them out online (try coupons.com and smartsource.com for printable coupons).
-I do this, combined with buying sale items and in-season produce, and frequently save 40% or more on my grocery bill.
+MouseSavers.com founder Mary Waring does this, along with buying sale items and in-season produce, and frequently saves 40% or more on her grocery bill.
 Seriously, 15 minutes of effort and a $5 coupon organizer can save you an amazing amount of money.
 Kids who are old enough to use scissors can certainly cut out coupons.
 Older kids can also sort and file coupons in your coupon organizer.

 - Sell your junk.
 Have a big garage sale.
 Take still-in-fashion clothes to a consignment shop.
 Sell unwanted books, CDs, movies and collectibles you no longer want on Craigslist, which charges no fee for your ad.
 You’d be amazed at what your old stuff may bring.
 Don’t assume no one wants it.
-(I once sold a ratty bathmat the dog had chewed up, which I was using as a rag, for a quarter.
-It wasn’t even part of my garage sale — someone just noticed it lying on the ground and offered me money for it!)
+(MouseSavers.com founder Mary Waring once sold a ratty bathmat the dog had chewed up, which she was using as a rag, for a quarter.
+It wasn’t even part of her garage sale — someone just noticed it lying on the ground and offered her money for it!)

 - If you are a family of recreational shoppers, start going to garage sales, consignment shops and thrift stores instead of the mall.
 One person’s trash is another’s treasure, remember?
 There is often good stuff to be had at these places!
 Take a certain amount of cash and don’t spend more.
 You’ll get the thrill of the hunt and the thrill of the bargain, but for much less than a trip to the mall.

 - Evaluate your spending on cable television and telephone services.
 Maybe you don’t really need extended cable or call waiting.
 Check rates to be sure you’re not paying more than you have to for long distance calls.
 Take a look at your long distance provider’s website (or call them) and find out if there’s a better deal available for you.
-I switched to a plan that gives me unlimited long distance on my land line for $20 a month!
 If you have a cell phone, see if there’s a better plan for you, that fits your usage patterns at a lower cost.

 - Get everyone to turn out the lights when no one is in the room, and turn off TVs and computer equipment when they’re not in use.
 Fix dripping faucets and leaking toilets.
 These measures may only save you a buck or two a month on your utility bills, but it all adds up.